HiPhish/Game-Source-Documentation/Wolfenstein 3D/Wolfenstein 3D.markdown

 Near- and far pointers are very similar, the only difference is in how the offset is computed and that near pointer have to advance by one byte while far pointers advance by one word.

 ###Huffman compression###
+Id's implementation of the Huffman compression algorithm uses a 255 node large Huffman tree stored as a flat array where each node consist of two words.
+Node number 255 is always the root node.

 Data files
 ----------